andyrj/ulit/README.md

 ```

 ## How can I use it?

-You shouldn't yet, the version checked into npm is working except for repeat/iterables/arrays, but there are many bug fixes in this rewrite I just haven't quite finished yet...

-Once it's finished being built/debugged you can install/use it as normal.
+If your build system/browser supports es2015 modules you can install and use it as normal.

 ### Install
 ```